jmservera/WebStencilsDemos/RADServerProject/Delphi/README.md

 1.  **Open `WebResource.pas`**.
 2. Locate the `DataModuleCreate` event handler.
 3.  **Update the `LProjectPath` constant** to the absolute path of the *project directory* on your machine (e.g., `C:\Path\To\WebStencilsDemos\RADServerProject\Delphi`).
 This ensures the server can find the shared templates and the InterBase database.

-Run the RAD Server development server (`EMSDevServer.exe`) and ensure the project's BPL is loaded.
+4. Run the RAD Server development server (`EMSDevServer.exe`) and ensure the project's BPL is loaded.
+5. Open a browser and access `http://localhost:8080/web`

 **IMPORTANT**: The `codeBlock` snippet in the docs includes a `copy` button.
 Due to browser security, this only works when accessing via `localhost` or HTTPS.
 > _This project has been tested on Windows._